CSLearningLab/CSLearningLab.github.io/README.md

 6-7     | COMP110   | COMP110    | COMP110
 <div class="datatable-end"></div>

+Make sure to check in [here] (http://bit.ly/ll-checkin), so that we can better track the Learning Lab's progress!

 <!-- ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for